delineateio/delineateio.engine/readme.md

 To make setup of the development environment as easy as possible a Hashicorp Vagrant file has been provided with an Ansible playbooks to install dependencies.  `vagrant` is the only mandatory pr-installed desktop software required to stand up a dev environment.

-> Please note that the `vagrantfile` contains specific configuration to run using VMWare provider, which is a commercial product.
-This can be commented out if required, for example to use Virtualbox.

 The IDE will be installed on host.
 Any IDE can be used although the `.vscode` directory has been committed tothe repo to enable sharing of settings between contributors.

 ### Secrets